 You may still qualify for either the Modified or Graded Plan, but there are height and weight guidelines.

-There are four payments options – monthly, quarterly, and semi-annually and annually.
+There are four payment options – monthly, quarterly, and semi-annually and annually.

 The Three Types of Coverage Available

 Prices and product features are often similar for each life carrier.
 The maximum coverage offered is $35,000 with any single carrier.
 You may buy a policy from more than one company if a larger insurance amount is desired.